Senior Manager of Development Job Description

 Position Summary

-The Senior Manager of Development is a member of the senior leadership team of the NYJL and is responsible for ensuring the highest standards of excellence in fundraising.
-The Senior Manager will lead work to diversify the NYJL’s funding resources with an emphasis on traditional fundraising vehicles, specifically in developing corporate partnerships and individual giving programs.
-The Manager will also lead strategy around and support volunteer leadership teams in executing and support outreach for grant applications.
-He/she will work closely with the Board’s Development Work Group and internal leadership to ensure the NYJL meets and exceeds fundraising goals to fulfill the organization’s mission related services.
-Reporting to the Executive Director, the Senior Manager of Development will be responsible for setting the strategic direction in partnership with the Development Work Group volunteers.
+The Senior Manager of Development is responsible for ensuring the highest standards of excellence in fundraising.
+Reporting to the Executive Director, the Senior Manager will lead work to diversify the NYJL’s funding resources with an emphasis on traditional fundraising vehicles, specifically in developing corporate partnerships and individual giving programs.
+The Senior Manager will also guide strategy around and support volunteer leadership teams in soliciting grants.
+They will work closely with the Board’s Development Work Group and staff leadership to ensure the NYJL meets and exceeds fundraising goals to fulfill the organization’s mission related services.
+They will also collaborate with the community program volunteer team on translation of program goals to potential grant opportunities and support foundation grant writing and reporting.

-This individual will demonstrate organizational and operational excellence and proven expertise in leading development initiatives, including providing thought leadership around translating the NYJL’s unique impact and value proposition for new potential institutional and major donors.
-A successful candidate must thrive on change and collaboration and consistently inspire and motivate a multifunctional team of both staff and volunteers.
-An effective candidate is not only strategic and creative, but also willing to roll up their sleeves on all aspects of the position.
+This individual will demonstrate organizational and operational excellence, and proven expertise in executing development initiatives, including providing thought leadership around translating the NYJL’s unique impact and value proposition for existing and new institutional and major donors.
+A successful candidate must thrive on change and collaboration, and simultaneously inspire and motivate a multifunctional team of both staff and volunteers.
+An effective candidate is not only strategic and creative, but also willing to roll up their sleeves.

 Responsibilities include but are not limited to the following: